Bucky24/node-php/README.md

 * Does not handle RewriteCond
 * All existing parameters are appended to the new URL (the [QSA] flag is on by default)
 * Any flag given is currently ignored

+## Other Capabilties

+The server will attempt to serve static files from the staticDirectory, using the mainDirectory as a backup.

+* Currently only html and js files will be sent back with the appropriate Content-Type set
+* The server will attempt to load an index.html file if it can't find an index.php in the mainDirectory